IJSE-Direct-Entry-Program-10/monolithic-pos/README.md

 ### Releases
 1. Spring Web MVC + JDBC (v1.0.0) <br>
  We are far from meeting the accepted standards.
-We're just getting started!
+We're just getting started! <br><br>
+ Auxiliary Materials of this releasement can be found here: [Helpers v1.0.0](https://github.com/IJSE-Direct-Entry-Program-10/helpers-v1.0.0.git)<br>
+ If you are interested in testing out this release, you can check the front-end here: [Helpers v1.0.0/Front-End](https://github.com/IJSE-Direct-Entry-Program-10/helpers-v1.0.0/tree/main/pos-front-end)

 ### License
 Copyright &copy; 2023 DEP-10.
 All Rights Reserved.